openebs-archive/dynamic-nfs-provisioner/docs/design/hooks.md

 I should be able to configure nfs-provisioner to set the provided annotation on resources created by nfs-provisioner.

 #### Add custom finalizer on NFS resources
 I should be able to configure nfs-provisioner to set the provided finalizer on resources created by nfs-provisioner.
-This finalizers should exists on resources if not marked to remove on volume deletion event.
+These Finalizers should exist on resources if not marked to remove on volume deletion event.

 #### Add custom annotation and finalizer on NFS resources
 I should be able to configure nfs-provisioner to set the provided annotation and finalizer on resources created by nfs-provisioner.

+#### Add custom annotation and finalizer on specific NFS resources
+I should be able to configure nfs-provisioner to set the provided annotation and finalizer on specific resources created by nfs-provisioner.

 ### Proposed Implementation
 NFS-Provisioner will use user-provided Configmap to learn hooks configuration.
-This hooks will be executed on volume provisioning or deleting events to set the given information on provided resources.
+These hooks will be executed on volume provisioning or deleting events to set the given information on provided resources.

-### High Level Design
+### High-Level Design
 User will deploy nfs-provisioner with Configmap having information about hook information.
-This Configmap should exists in the same namespace in which nfs-provisioner is deployed.
+This Configmap should exist in the same namespace in which nfs-provisioner is deployed.
 Sample nfs-provisioner deployment config is as below:

 ```yaml
     spec: